otabuzzman/otabuzzman.com/content/posts/tornado-java/index.md

 A few years ago I created a Java app that was quite slow.
 It ran a nested for-loop with some mathematical calculations up to a hundred times with a varying number of up to a few million iterations.

 The iterations were independent of each other and therefore this for-loop was an ideal candidate for parallelization.
-So I decided to offload the for-loop to an accelerator and chose CUDA for this task.
+So I decided to offload execution to an accelerator and chose CUDA for this task.

 While searching for a CUDA JNI I came across [Alan Kamnisky](https://www.cs.rit.edu/~ark/)'s [Parallel Java 2 library](https://www.cs.rit.edu/~ark/pj2.shtml) (PJ2).
 Alan is a (now retired) professor at the Rochester Institute of Technology.
 For his lectures he wrote PJ2 and the accompanying book [Big CPU, Big Data](https://www.cs.rit.edu/~ark/bcbd_2/).
 There were other CUDA JNI implementations at the time (e.g. jCUDA), but I stuck with PJ2 because it also provides APIs for Java parallelization on multiple CPU cores, as well as abstractions for executing code on multiple nodes.